ROCm/OpenFOAM_HMM/doc/BuildIssues.md

 Catalyst, please use the latest ParaView-5.6 version instead for now.
 Or simply use ParaView with the regular, builtin VTK readers.

+### Gcc-9

+In the newest version, gcc will emit warnings that some compiler-generated copy constructors and assignment operators are deprecated.
+It is possible to suppress these with the `-Wno-deprecated-copy` flag until such time that these occurances are changd in the OpenFOAM source code.
+However, be aware that doing so may prevent CMake-based tool chains from working properly.

 ### Windows cross-compilation

 The reacting Euler multiphase solvers currently do not build for